 With your generosity, we are certain this can happen soon!
-As the father of two very special girls that have raced together with me for years, I know that the positive energy surrounding the start line, the togetherness of every member preparing to "roll with the wind", the fearlessness of the athletes, the normalcy of the family, and the love we all have for each other is a therapy like no other.
+As the father of two very special girls that race together with me, I know that the positive energy surrounding the start line, the togetherness of every member preparing to "roll with the wind", the fearlessness of the athletes, the normalcy of the family, and the love we all have for each other is a therapy like no other.

 Another way to help, is to spread the word of our message and efforts:

 1. Visit this link to purchase the children’s book, Born an Angel, written by Ainsley’s 12-year old sister and donate it to a local elementary school library!
 Proceeds go to the Ainsley's Angels Foundation.